aiklyra/aiklyra/README.md

+Here’s the updated README file with the corrected code to include the `base_url` parameter when initializing the `AethraClient`:

+---

-# Aethra python package
+# Aethra Python Package

 **Aethra** is a Python client library that provides a simple interface to your FastAPI-powered conversation analysis API.
-It allows developers to easily submit conversation data for clustering and analysis **without** needing to configure the API’s base URL.
+It allows developers to easily submit conversation data for clustering and analysis.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)